 "We’re the best small town in America, and we think we can improve on that?" said Elitzer.

 A MassDOT official noted that the vast majority of the project costs are tied to repaving, new curbs, crosswalks and lighting.
-As far as doing sidewalks piecemeal,

 The hearing came nearly a year after it was originally projected to be held.